hugorafael-neko/hugorafael-neko/README.md

 Full Stack Software Developer
 -----------------------------

 I'm a 19 years old developer since I was 14.
 I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development, making applications that impact the life of thousands of users.
+My main focus are front and back-end development, making entertainment apps and apps that make life easier for thousands of users.

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [hugoliveira4work@outlook.com](mailto:hugoliveira4work@outlook.com)